ScanMountGoat/xc3_lib/README.md

 # xc3_lib
-An experimental Rust library for reading various formats for Xenoblade Chronicles 3.
+An experimental Rust library for reading rendering related file formats for Xenoblade Chronicles 3.

+The initial focus is creating robust and readable parsing code for formats related to in game rendering.
+Writing support and higher level libraries may be added at a later date once the formats have been more thoroughly researched.
+Formats not directly related to rendering may be considered at a later date.

+## Usage
+This library is still highly experimental.
+When adding this project to the Cargo.toml, specify a specific git revision or commit the Cargo.lock file to source control.
+This locks the version and avoids any breaking changes.
+The debug or JSON output has not stabilized and should not be assumed to be the same between commits.

+`xc3_lib = { git = "https://github.com/ScanMountGoat/xc3_lib", rev = "commit_hash" }`

 ## Building
 After installing the [Rust toolchain](https://www.rust-lang.org/tools/install), run `cargo build --release` in the repository directory.